manvijoshi0416/Movie-Recommendation-System/README.md

 3.Run the Streamlit app using streamlit run app.py.

 This project demonstrates the basics of recommendation algorithms and provides a foundation for building more advanced recommendation systems.

+Link to the dataset used in this project (https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata)